Viagra Dependency: Can You Become Addicted to Viagra?

-Below, we’ve answered these questions about whether Viagra is addictive or creates dependency.
-We’ve also discussed Viagra tolerance and how to avoid problems with it down the road.
+Below, we’ll discuss Viagra tolerance and how to avoid problems with it down the road.

 Is Viagra Physically Addictive?